ess-dmsc-dram/documents/mantid/wfm/wfm_stitching.md

 1. Removing the need for peak-finding also removes the need for enough signal-to-noise before stitching can be performed.
 In principle, the TOF for each event could be individually corrected, as they come in, naturally enabling on-the-fly stitching of live data.
 1. Analytical calculations of frame boundaries also make it possible to have a different correction for each individual pixel, thus maximizing the resolution of the instrument.

 There are however some possible drawbacks to this method.
 Indeed, this solution assumes that everything is known about the instrument beamline's behaviour, and would probably not be very useful during an early operation phase such as hot commissioning.
 It can also be difficult to identify if something has gone wrong during the measurement, such as an out-of-phase chopper for instance, making the stitched data hard to interpret.
-We believe that this method could be used as a default, keeping Method 1 as a safety/sanity check, so that both methods complement each other.
+We believe that this method could be used as a default, keeping Method 1 as a safety/sanity check, so that both methods would complement each other.
+It is also not entirely clear if neutron flight paths are trivial to calculate analytically for all instruments at ESS with WFM capabilities.

-The software that implements Method 2 can be found here: https://github.com/nvaytet/wfmess.
-(Note that there is currently no documentation on this project, as it is very much a work in progress).
+The software that implements Method 2 can be found [here](https://github.com/nvaytet/wfmess) (Note that there is currently no documentation on this project, as it is very much a work in progress).
 This is already an optimized version of the algorithm where the boundaries of the six frames are not searched for each event with
 ```Py
 for e in raw_events:
     for n in len(frame_boundaries):